1986 – Colorado v. Nebraska – Preface

-I had been in Boulder for six of those losses.
+I had been in Boulder for six of those losses to the Cornhuskers.
 Now a third year law school student, I was not confident that this would be the year that things would change.

-Nor was the media.
-With improvement and national rankings came more media attention, and now, with television contracts, Colorado is a fixture on television.
-Even blow-out games are televised, at least regionally.
-Such was not the case in 1986.
-Far from the public eye, the game was not on television anywhere.
+Hard as it is to believe now, there was a time when not every game was televised.
+Far from the public eye, the 1986 CU/Nebraska game was not on television anywhere.
 Not in Denver, Lincoln, or anywhere else.
 (ABC was showing the game between 6th-ranked Penn State and 2nd-ranked Alabama).

 No one foresaw the history which was to unfold.

 As gametime neared on the afternoon of Saturday, October 25th, 1986, Brad and I, along with a few other stalwarts from the law school, took our place in the Senior Section.
 We did not arrive in time for the pre-game pep rally, which included music and discount coupons for concessions.
-Colorado Governor Richard Lamm had even gotten into the act, putting out an Executive Order proclaiming October 25, 1986, as “Gold Rush Saturday”.
+(Colorado Governor Richard Lamm had even gotten into the act of trying to promote the Buffs, putting out an Executive Order proclaiming October 25, 1986, as “Gold Rush Saturday”).